 › Working on the edge of the blade is a delicate endeavor: try to steady the blade on a metal prop then very delicately going over it with damp 2000 abrasive, with a steady repetitive motion and always in the same direction.

-› Cover everything around the guard with adhesive paper so that only the surface you wish to matte.
+› Cover everything around the guard with adhesive paper so that only the surface you wish to matte remains visible.
 There exist small metallic brushes that fit onto power drills.
 A few passes and the mirror-polish stainless steel will take on the desired matte look.
 To be safe, block the blade in a vice (being careful not to damage it) as it can easily slip out of your hands.

 › The tsuba may sometimes get a little loose: this is normal.
 In most cases it is easily fixed: remove the mekugi (handle pin) from the tsuka (handle) and gently, vertically tamp down the katana on a flat surface (preferable padded with cloth) until every part realigns properly, then re-insert the mekugi.